raymondj9/coming-soon/README.md

 # coming-soon
-A Project Pre-launch landing page build with React
+A Project Pre-launch landing page built with React